openlayers/ol-cesium/README.md

 Limitations
 -----------

-OpenLayers unmanaged layers are not discoverable and as a consequence not supported.
+- OpenLayers unmanaged layers are not discoverable and as a consequence not supported.
 Plain layers should be used instead or the synchronization managed manually.
 See https://github.com/openlayers/ol-cesium/issues/350.

+- OpenLayers interactions are not supported in 3d.
+See https://github.com/openlayers/ol-cesium/issues/655.

 Release process
 ---------------